w1k5/w1k5.blog/_posts/2014-04-28-high-school.markdown

 tags: [teen life, high school struggles, teenage angst, personal reflection, journaling, self-discovery, hope and motivation, school stress, social anxiety, adolescent thoughts, emotional writing, introspection, teenage identity, friendship, participation struggles]
 comments: true
 ---
-Jesus fucking Christ, I'm tired.
 I constantly feel like I'm doing so much work and barely getting any results.<!-- more -->

 The most notable instance recently was when we got our report cards back on Friday.
 Or was it Thursday?
 Oh, I don't know.
 It’s not like it matters.
 My average went a little down this marking period.
 What a tragedy, I know.
 Less than half a point.
 Olivia’s went up to a 97.
 I’m dissatisfied with my average.